 Downtown Meditation Community

-The teachings offered at Downtown Meditation Community come from the Theravada tradition.
+The insight meditation teachings offered at Downtown Meditation Community come from the Theravada tradition.
 Theravada practice is derived from the core teachings of the Buddha, as found in the Pali Canon, the earliest surviving record of what the Buddha taught.
 Within Theravada Buddhism there are various streams, lineages.
 At DMC, we practice primarily in the style of the Thai Forest tradition.
 The teachings of Ajaan Lee, a 20th century Thai meditation master, and Thanissaro Bhikkhu, abbot of Metta Forest Monastery, provide the inspiration for dhamma practice at DMC.

 At Downtown Meditation Community, it is our vision to:

-**Help students to integrate dharma practice in their day-to-day lives.
+**Help students to integrate mindfulness practice in their day-to-day lives.
 Since we are householders, with jobs, relationships, families, etc., it is essential that we learn to develop skillful qualities, concentration, and discernment in all the facets of our lives.